avaje/avaje-prisms/README.md

 - Class members return a TypeMirror from the mirror API.
 - Enum members return a String being the name of the enum constant (because the constant value in the mirror API might not match those available in the runtime it cannot consistently return the appropriate enum).
 - String members return Strings.
 - Annotation members return a Prism of the annotation.
 If a prism for that annotation is generated from the same @GeneratePrisms annotation as the prism that uses it, then an instance of that prism will be returned.
-Otherwise a Prism for that annotation is supplied as an inner class of the dependant Prism. the name of which is the simple name of the referenced annotation type.
+Otherwise, a Prism for that annotation is supplied as an inner class of the dependant Prism. the name of which is the simple name of the referenced annotation type.
 - Array members return a List<X> where X is the appropriate prism mapping of the array component as above.

 ## How to use